substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/upgrade-scheduler.md

 sidebar_position: 3
 keywords: parachains
 ---
-# How to use scheduler pallet for storage migrations
+# How to use the scheduler pallet for storage migrations
 🎯
 ## Goal